Zacac91/bookbot/README.md

 # bookbot
-# Bookbot is the frist git (and first ever) coding project
+# Bookbot is the first git (and first ever) coding project